Permitted Development vs Planning PermissionLearn More

 To help you better understand whether that’s the best option for you, we’ve answered the 12 most commonly asked questions below.

-- What are the different types of planning appeal?
+- 3. What are the different types of planning appeals?

 1. Why might planning permission be refused?